Visiting Florence’s Palazzo Vecchio, The Complete Guide

 Palazzo Vecchio

-Mini History of the Palazzo Vecchio
+Mini History Of Palazzo Vecchio

 The palazzo itself has a fascinating history.
 In 1298, Florentines decided to build a palace to house the governmental entities of the republic.